vbachele/Inception/README.md

 You will be lost and you will not understand properly how it works.
 Do it step by step.

 2. Begin with Nginx by displaying an index.html page
-	- Learn first how to launch a docker image && to execute this image
+	- Learn first how to launch a docker image && to execute this image **without using docker-compose**
 	- Learn How to display an html page on http://localhost:80"
 	- Learn how to display an html page with SSL on http://localhost:443"

-3. then do the wordpress part
+3. Do the wordpress part

 4. Finish with MariaDB.